The top 10 retail banking scandals: 59 billion reasons why shareholders must play a greater role in changing bank culture

 In November 2014, New City Agenda published the first comprehensive study into the efforts that retail banks were undertaking to change their culture.
 It was clear that the banks sales-based culture had cost their shareholders dearly and that investors needed to do more to support the process of cultural change in the UK’s banks.
 The report found that between 2000 and November 2014 UK retail banks and building societies had set aside over £38.5 billion to pay compensation to customers.
 This meant that £1 in every £4 of pre-tax profits earned by the banks had been paid out in redress and associated administrative costs.

 The 2014, 2015 and 2016 results brought a wave of additional provisions for Payment Protection Insurance, investment product and packaged bank account mis-selling and breaches of the Consumer Credit Act.
-Two years later the total costs have increased to over £57 billion.
+Two and a half years later the total costs have increased to over £59 billion.
 The profitability of UK retail banks has been imperilled by persistent misconduct and an aggressive sales based culture.
 This has made every citizen poorer through our pension funds and our ownership of the bailed out banks.

 The scandals covered a wide range of products and practice.
 But key root causes of these issues include poor quality products, inappropriate staff bonus schemes and an aggressive sales-based culture.